Chheharta Sahib: History

 In the modern era, Chheharta gained prominence due to the contributions of Communist Party of India leaders Satya Pal Dang and Vimla Dang, who made it their home in the early 1950s.
 The couple played a pivotal role in shaping Chheharta’s socio-political landscape, dedicating their lives to public welfare and justice.
 Satya Pal Dang served as the first president of Chheharta municipality in 1953 and went on to become a key figure in Punjab’s political history.
 Under Vimla Dang’s leadership, Chheharta became the first place in Punjab to establish a creche for working-class women, setting a precedent for progressive community development.

-Their principled lifestyle, commitment to public service, and fight against terrorism left an enduring legacy in the region, inspiring future generations to uphold values of integrity and social responsibility.